 Fran brings 30 years of experience providing multifaceted work with organizations and school systems throughout the United States and the world.
 She facilitates leadership retreats for teachers, administrators and executives; delivers organization-wide keynote speeches and workshops, coaches to build highly functional teams; assists organizations and teams in the appropriate use of data, designs professional growth and evaluation systems and brings insight to the change process.

 Cancellation Date: 13th August 2018

-Physical Address: Kinanda Road, Off ISK Back Road, Kitusuru, Nairobi
+Physical Address: Kinanda Road, Off ISK Back Road, Kitisuru, Nairobi.

-The Host School will provide a shuttle to pick participants from the Landmark and Bidwood Suites in the morning and provide a return trip in the evening.
+The Host School will provide a shuttle to pick participants from the accommodation venue in the morning and provide a return trip in the evening.

 This learning institute is designed to enable participants to learn how to use MAP data for student goal setting, to support differentiated instruction and facilitate continuous improvement at the class and school levels.